 A good example is steel.
 The producer price for steel from the mill might be $750/ton for long beams and columns.
 The only increases captured at the producer level might be the changes in cost for raw material, energy to manufacture and the producers labor and markup.
 But the structural steel contractor is then responsible for delivery to shop, detailing, shop fabrication, transport to construction site, load and unload, cranes and welding equipment needed to install, installation crews and finally overhead and profit accounting for at least eight more points of potential cost change.
 Finally the steel subcontractor must then assess the market conditions, whether tight or favorable to higher profits, to adjust the bid price or selling price.
 The final cost of steel installed could be $3000/ton.

-The PPI for Construction Inputs IS NOT an indicator of construction inflation.
+The PPI for Construction Inputs IS NOT a final indicator of construction inflation.
+It is an input to construction inflation.
 It does not represent the selling price, nor does it give any indication of the trend, up or down, of selling price.

 In 2009 PPI for inputs was flat but construction inflation, as measured by final cost of buildings, was down 8% to 10%.
 In 2010, the PPI for construction inputs was up 5.3% but the selling price was flat.
 Construction inflation, based on several decades of trends, is approximately double consumer inflation.
 However, from mid-2009 to late 2012, that long-term trend did not hold up.
 During that period, PPI ranged from 0% to +6.8%, but construction inflation/deflation ranged from -10% to +2.3%, lower than PPI for all four years, something which seldom occurs.
 Construction inflation/deflation was primarily influenced by depressed bid margins, which had been driven lower due to diminished work volume.